Skip to main content

 What M4 electives would you recommend to a student who is interested in pursuing your specialty?

-PM&R, radiology, neurology (if not already had), rheumatology and ortho/sports medicine.
+PM&R, radiology, advanced neurology, rheumatology and ortho/sports medicine.
 It is also generally encouraged for students to get as much training in basic medicine as possible, so electives in areas they feel they might need to be more comfortable with basic medical issues/need more exposure to may also be of benefit.

 Does your specialty recommend doing away rotations?